 Interestingly, the interactions between the teacher and the students in the language classroom are sometimes challenging to use the target language all the time, especially in the EFL (English as a Foreign Language) classroom.
 It happened since the EFL students have common native languages.
 It is supported by Levine (2011), who said that "in any class of language, the appearance of the first language is unavoidable.
 It could not be denied that the first language of the students will inevitably occur in second language class".
-Besides, the amount of teacher talk will also influence the students.
+Besides, the amount of teacher talk will also influence the student talk in the classroom.
+The more teacher talks, the less opportunity is for students.
 It means that teacher talking time can decrease opportunities for student talking time.
 If the EFL teacher ignores it, the teaching process's goal could not be achieved.
 Therefore, the study about teacher talk and student talk in the teaching and learning process is an important and exciting thing to be observed.